 One month of driving less and smarter to help improve Utah’s Air

-SALT LAKE CITY, UT – Today the Salt Lake Chamber and its clean air partners kicked off the 9th Annual Clear the Air Challenge.
-The Challenge, issued by business, government and community leaders, is a month-long competition designed to encourage Utahns to reduce their vehicle emissions by choosing alternatives to driving alone.
-And for the first time, the Clear the Air Challenge will be held during the month of February, when our air quality is visibly at its worst.
+SALT LAKE CITY, UT (February 1, 2021) – The Salt Lake Chamber, along with its partners UCAIR and TravelWise, kicked off the 12th Annual Clear the Air Challenge today.
+Issued by business, government and community leaders, the Challenge is a month-long competition designed to encourage Utahns to reduce their vehicle emissions by choosing alternatives to driving alone.

-Transportation emissions are responsible for nearly fifty percent of the pollutants that make up our poor air quality.
-By reducing vehicle trips, we can protect our health, environment, economy and quality of life.
-That’s why participants of the Clear the Air Challenge use TravelWise strategies like carpooling, using public transit, teleworking, trip chaining, walking or riding their bike, and, new this year, using electric vehicles, to reduce their emissions and help clear up Utah’s air.
+Transportation emissions are responsible for nearly fifty percent of the pollutants that make up Utah’s poor air quality.
+By driving smarter, we can protect our health, environment, economy and quality of life.
+For this reason, participants of the Clear the Air Challenge use TravelWise strategies like carpooling, using public transit, teleworking, trip chaining, walking and riding their bike or scooter to reduce their emissions and help clear Utah’s air.

 Since the Challenge started in 2009, participants have helped make a big difference in improving Utah’s air quality.
-In that time, almost a million trips have been eliminated, 13.6 million miles were saved, 4,700 tons of emissions were reduced and more than $6 million was saved.
+In that time, participants have eliminated almost 1.2 million trips, saved more than 17 million miles and reduced their emissions by more than 5 thousand tons.